cssnr/actions-tools/docs/support.md

 icon: lucide/message-circle-question-mark
 ---

-# Support
+# :lucide-message-circle-question-mark: Support

-If you have any [issues](https://github.com/cssnr/actions-tools/issues) using the tools, or want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests); please let us know...
+If you run into any [issues](https://github.com/cssnr/actions-tools/issues), want to see more [features](https://github.com/cssnr/actions-tools/discussions/categories/feature-requests) or just have a [question](https://github.com/cssnr/actions-tools/discussions/categories/q-a) please let us know.

 ## Get Help

-Feel free to ask for help with anything from basic to advanced usage.
+Feel free to ask for help with anything from getting started to advanced usage.
 :material-information-outline:{ title="All issues will be responded too!" }

 ### GitHub Discussions